cygni/cts2023-prompting-for-programmers/exercise_2/README.md

 🌍🌍🚀🚀🍀🍀🍀 = 2023

-Using bing chat, prompt the model to learn the number system and create some python code that coverts a number to decimal.
+Using bing chat, prompt the model to learn the number symbol system and create some python code that coverts a sequence of symbols to decimal value.
 Ask it to provide test code for all examples.

 ### Reflection